markvader/sonic_local/README.md

 It will also have device status information (battery levels, signal strength etc), further it will have the ability to open and close the valve.

+The device publishes a telemetry message approximately every 1 minute when there is no flow, and approx every second when there is water flowing.

+This message contains the flow rate, water temperature, ambient_temp, the absolute water pressure, the battery level, the leak_status, device status and the probe time.

 I have initially structured the library with the following classes.

 1. `SonicDevice`: This class represents the Sonic device and contains methods to interact with it.